-In section \ref{14-09-13} we determine the minimum distance of a particular type of projective cartesian code which is defined by product of subfields of $K$ (see Definition \ref{proj_nest_fields}).
+In the next section the relation between the Hilbert function and the footprint established in the above Lemma will be used to prove that a certain set $\mathcal{G}$ is a Gr\"obner basis for $\mathcal{X}$ under certain conditions (see Proposition \ref{basedeG}).
+Gr\"obner bases will also play an important role in the proof of Proposition \ref{dist_min}, which by its turn is a key ingredient in the proof of the main result of Section 3, which determines the minimum distance of a particular type of projective cartesian code defined by the product of subfields of $K$ (see Definition \ref{proj_nest_fields}).
 We will use more than once results about affine cartesian codes, which we now recall.